Insurance Covered! A look at the Zong Massacre

 The reception of the project outcomes has engaged and surprised many.
 It has fed into media broadcasts, online articles and six exhibitions, as well as inspiring similar research by other local historians and academics.
 This demonstrates an appetite for an inclusive history that would be more reflective of modern society and address an absence in national education.

 The continued interest in the African Stories archive shows that the passion for local history does not stay local.
 Rather, it feeds into the social history of the nation itself.
 The stories provide an insight into historic and contemporary life experiences with aspects that will resonate.
-Indeed, if it is the case that the value of research is in its relevance and impact on society, then it can be said that African Stories has been successful by having started a much needed conversation about Black presence – particularly in light of the current discourse about Black lives and as we continue halfway into the UN International Decade for People of African Descent
+Indeed, if it is the case that the value of research is in its relevance and impact on society, then it can be said that African Stories has been successful by having started a much needed conversation about Black presence – particularly in light of the current discourse about Black lives and as we continue halfway into the UN International Decade for People of African Descent.

 For the African Stories website go to: https://www.africansinyorkshireproject.com/